evolution-gaming/akka-http-documenteddsl/README.md

 ### Known issues
  - Only Play Json supported now
  - Your payloads always treated as json payloads
- - Lack of ability to describe route hierarchically
+ - Lack of ability to describe route hierarchically (it is possible only for Directive0, so you still can prefix your routes)

 ## Setup
 **Sbt**